-Today’s Wonder of the Day was inspired by Barrington from , AL. Barrington Wonders, “How does your body get allergies?”
-Thanks for WONDERing with us, Barrington!
+Today’s Wonder of the Day was inspired by Wyatt from AL. Wyatt Wonders, “How do you get allergies?”
+Thanks for WONDERing with us, Wyatt!

 For some people, it's the blooming flowers of springtime.
 For others, it's a hug from a dog or a cat.
 For many people, it might be a peanut hidden in a dessert.
 What are we talking about?
 These are just a few things that might trigger allergies!